Using the Text Editor

 Tools for building and formatting tables.

-• Table - used to define a table with Column * Row dimensions that'll be inserted into where your text cursor currently is.
+• Table - used to define a table with Column * Row dimensions that'll be inserted into where your cursor currently is.

-• Delete table - completely deletes the currently selected table or whatever table your text cursor is currently at.
+• Delete table - completely deletes the currently selected table or whatever table your text cursor is currently pointing at.

 Formatting Toolbar

 The formatting toolbar contains shortcut icons for the most commonly used formatting tools.
-This way, you don't have to dig deep into the menu bar to find them.

 It gives quick access to the following (from left to right):